mcjazzyfunky/archived-php-prelude/README.md

 - etc.

 In "php-prelude" a lazy sequence is called "Seq" and implements the PHP standard interface IteratorAggregate.<br>
-It is (in contrast to for example streams in Java 8) completely immutable and stateless, that means that you can traverse the sequence as often you like and pass the Seq around any way you like.<br>
+It is (in contrast to for example streams in Java 8) completely immutable and stateless, that means that you can traverse the sequence as often you want and pass the Seq around any way you like.<br>

 Database result sets, the lines in a text files, file entries in a directory, CSV records, everything can be handled as lazy sequences, which makes things much easier.<br>
 And that is exactly what "php-prelude" does.